Autumn at Upper Cataract Falls in Cataract Falls State Recreation Area

 Elkhart Quilt Gardens offers a one-of-a-kind experience – a showcase of 20 gigantic quilt-patterned gardens.
 The gardens, stitched with hundreds of thousands of blooms combine with 21 hand-painted quilt art murals to create a tapestry of color in the heart of Indiana’s Amish Country.

-At the Indianapolis Zoo, you can pet sharks, view dolphins from beneath the sea and experience orangutans like never before in the new International Orangutan Center.
-In this world-class exhibit, visitors witness as the orangutans interact with each other, climbing and swinging nearly 25 meters in the air.
-The center was designed to stimulate the apes’ physical, social and intellectual abilities and is an international research center used to better understand this extraordinary species.
+At the Indianapolis Zoo, you can pet sharks, view dolphins from beneath the sea and experience orangutans in the new International Orangutan Center.
+In this world-class exhibit, visitors watch as the orangutans interact with each other, climbing and swinging nearly 25 meters in the air.
+The center was designed to stimulate the apes’ physical, social and intellectual abilities and is an international research center designed to better understand this extraordinary species.

 Parke County, the “Covered Bridge Capital of the World” is home to 31 of Indiana’s 98 covered bridges.
 History, stunning architecture and beautiful outdoor landscapes are waiting to be experienced in Parke County.
 Be sure to experience the Mansfield Covered Bridge during the Covered Bridge Festival, one of the best fall festivals in North America.

 Parkview Field is home to the Fort Wayne Tin Caps.
 This baseball stadium is a signature attraction in the newly revitalized downtown of Fort Wayne.
 The stadium and the amenities around it have been named the best minor league baseball experience in America.